jasondrury22/airflow-dags/README-local.md

 ```

 ### 3. Access the Dashboard
-Once the script says Admin user successfully verified!, wait about 10-20 seconds for the webserver workers to warm up.
+Once the script says Admin user successfully verified!, wait about 20-30 seconds for the webserver workers to warm up.

 URL: http://localhost:4040
 Username: admin
 Password: admin

 ## Important Notes on Testing
-Because this is a highly optimized, air-gapped sandbox, you will notice specific behaviors when interacting with the DAGs:
+Because this is a optimized, air-gapped sandbox, you will notice specific behaviors when interacting with the DAGs:

-DAG Parsing Works: You will see all the project's DAGs load successfully in the UI.
+DAG parsing works: You will see all the project's DAGs load successfully in the UI.
 The graph views, code views, and task dependencies will render perfectly.

-DAG Execution Will Fail: If you manually trigger a DAG, the tasks will eventually fail.
+DAG execution will fail: If you manually trigger a DAG, the tasks will eventually fail.
 This is expected and by design.
 The network airgap prevents the containers from downloading external data.
 The mocked Python libraries (xarray, pandas, etc.) act as structural placeholders for parsing, but do not actually process data during execution.

 ## Teardown